 Mary Lou Uttermohlen uses her medium to explore the nature of communities.
 For several decades has been photographing shantytowns of the American homeless.
 In another long-term project, she has been documenting the spiritual culture of New Orleans, Louisiana.

-Uttermohlen studied photography at Shepherd University in West Virginia and received a Masters from The Ohio State University in Columbus, Ohio.
-She has served as an adjunct professor of photography at The Ohio State University, The Columbus College of Art and Design in Columbus, Ohio and Loyola University in New Orleans, Louisiana.
+Uttermohlen studied art at Shepherd University in WVa and received a Master's from The Ohio State University.
+She has served as an adjunct professor of photography at The Ohio State University, The Columbus College of Art and Design, and Loyola University.

-Mary Lou has also earned two individual artist fellowships.
-One award was from the Greater Columbus Arts Council and the second from the State of Florida.
-She has a long exhibition record and is in several collections including the New Orleans Museum of Art, United States Embassy in Moscow, Russia and the New Orleans Jazz & Heritage Foundation Collection.
+She has also earned two individual artist fellowships, has a long exhibition record, and is in several collections including the New Orleans Museum of Art, United States Embassy in Moscow, Russia, and the New Orleans Jazz & Heritage Foundation Collection.